School profile Verified 2 June 2026

 KES sets the Automatic Qualifying Score and waiting-list minimum annually.
 For 2025 entry Warwickshire published a KES AQS of 233 and a waiting-list minimum of 231.

-For 2027 entry KES offers 87 Year 7 places.
-Warwickshire runs the 11+ process on the school's behalf, and KES uses inner and outer priority circles plus an annually published automatic qualifying score.
+For 2027 entry there are 87 Year 7 places.
+Warwickshire administers the 11+ process on the admissions authority route, with inner and outer priority circles plus an annually set automatic qualifying score.

-KES uses an inner priority circle of 13 miles and an outer circle of 16.936 miles from the Fountain in Rother Street, Stratford-upon-Avon.
-Families may be asked to provide proof of address by 31 December 2026, and boys outside the outer circle can still be considered if places remain.
+An inner priority circle of 13 miles and an outer circle of 16.936 miles are measured from the Fountain in Rother Street, Stratford-upon-Avon.
+Families may be asked for proof of address by 31 December 2026, and applicants outside the outer circle are ranked after priority-circle categories.

 Oversubscription and eligibility